RyanTheAllmighty/Dockerfiles/redis/README.md

 # Build Arguments
 VERSION: The version of Redis to build.
 If not provided the build will fail.

-# Included Configs
-## redis.conf
-This is stored in /etc/ and provides the config for Redis

-# Directories
-## /mnt/logs/redis/
-This directory is where all of the Redis logs are stored.

 # Ports
 This image exposes port 6379 for communication with Redis.